Transformation Fetish

 Safety, consent & law

-The interest is harmless: it concerns impossible, fictional scenarios realised through media or consensual role-play between adults, so there are no inherent consent or legal concerns beyond the ordinary communication any partners owe one another.
+The interest is harmless.
+It concerns impossible, fictional scenarios realised through media or consensual role-play between adults, so there are no inherent consent or legal concerns beyond the ordinary communication any partners owe one another.

 - Giantess Fetish31/100Macrophilia · Identity & TransformationMacrophilia is an erotic or romantic fascination with giant or vastly oversized beings, most commonly a giant woman (giantess).
 The appeal centers on extreme size difference and the fantasy of being tiny in relation to a much larger figure.31